top of page

 Optokinetic Reflex

-The optokinetic reflex is a visual response that helps us stabilize our gaze while observing moving objects or scenes by involuntarily tracking them with our eyes in a coordinated and rhythmic manner.
+The optokinetic reflex helps us stabilize our gaze by involuntarily tracking moving objects or scenes with our eyes.

 Visual Closure

-Visual closure is the ability of our brain to recognize and understand an object or shape even when it's partially hidden or incomplete, allowing us to perceive the whole picture even if some parts are missing.
+Visual closure is our brain's ability to recognize and understand an object or shape even when it is partially hidden or incomplete.

 Visual Memory/Recall

-Visual memory/recall is the ability to remember and mentally recreate images or scenes that you've seen in the past.
-It's like having a mental picture that you can bring to mind when you think about something you've seen before.
+Visual memory/recall is the ability to remember and recreate images or scenes from the past in your mind.
+It's like having a mental picture you can recall when thinking about something you've seen before.

 Visual Spatial Memory

-Visual spatial memory is the ability to remember and mentally manipulate the locations and arrangements of objects or landmarks in your environment, like recalling where you left your keys on a table or picturing a map in your mind.
+Visual spatial memory is the ability to remember and mentally manipulate the locations and arrangements of objects or landmarks, like recalling where you left your keys or picturing a map in your mind.

 Visual-Auditory Integration

-Visual-auditory integration is the brain's ability to combine and make sense of information from both the eyes (visual) and ears (auditory) to create a cohesive understanding of the world, like recognizing that a honking car is approaching from behind by combining the sound with seeing it in your rearview mirror.
+Visual-auditory integration is the brain's ability to combine information from the eyes and ears to understand the world, like recognizing a honking car approaching by both hearing it and seeing it in your rearview mirror.

 bottom of page